shinesolutions/aem-aws-stack-builder/docs/stacks-structure.md

 ### Exports stacks

 For a stack that contains AWS resources which the user doesn't have permission to provision, the stack would be referred to as an exports stack (`*-exports`).
 You should provision the AWS resources separate from AEM AWS Stack Builder, and then [https://github.com/shinesolutions/aem-aws-stack-builder/blob/master/docs/configuration.md](configure) those resources to be referenced by the exports.

+For example, `instance-profiles` stack contains AWS resources that will be provisioned when you're using permission type b.
+However, if you're using permission type c, it will use `instance-profiles-exports` stack instead, containing the ARNs/values of the AWS resources which are generated external to AEM AWS Stack Builder.

 ### Stack structure diagram for permission type b